microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 For example, `nextUrl` and not `nextURL`.

-:ballot_box_with_check: **YOU SHOULD** use "at" suffix in names of `date-time` values.
+☑️ **YOU SHOULD** use "At" suffix in names of `date-time` values.

 :ballot_box_with_check: **YOU SHOULD** use "is" prefix in names of `boolean` values.

-:ballot_box_with_check: **YOU SHOULD** use a suffix of the unit of measurement for values with a clear unit of measurement (such as bytes, miles, and so on).
-Use a generally accepted abbreviation for the units (e.g. "km" rather than "kilometers") when appropriate.
+☑️ **YOU SHOULD** use a suffix of the unit of measurement for values with a clear unit of measurement (such as bytes, miles, and so on).
+Use a generally accepted abbreviation for the units (e.g. "Km" rather than "Kilometers") when appropriate.

 :ballot_box_with_check: **YOU SHOULD** use an int for time durations and include the time units in the name.